codegaze/php-PathPattern/README.md

-PHP PathPattern was created as a helper method to move the the folder structure repeating managing code to a separate abstract library.
+PHP PathPattern was created as a helper method to move the folder structure managing code to a separate abstract library.
 You might find this helpful, especially if you 're using a date folder structure for your assets like me.

 You can set up a folder structure pattern or a base path and call the function that returns the path.
 If the requested path doesn't exist it will create it.